Where to Camp in Wellington

 - Wellington Top 10 Holiday Park, Seaview – NZ$50 for two people in a tent/powered site

-- Wainui Park Camp, Wainui – NZ$10 per person for tent site, NZ$20 for two people in a powered site
+- Wainui Park Camp, Wainui – NZ$10 per person for a tent site, NZ$20 for two people in a powered site

 - Wellington’s Kiwi Holiday Park, Timberlea – NZ$16-$40 for two people in a tent/powered site